Elisu87/JavaScript-Challenge/README.md

-# JavaScript Homework - JavaScript and DOM Manipulation
+# JavaScript and DOM Manipulation

+#### Description

+Utilized Javasipt to write code that will create a table dynamically based on  UFO Data

+#### Technologies

+- JavaScript
+- HTML
+- CSS
-Used JavaScript, HTML, and CSS, and D3.js to create a table dynamically based attached data set.
+- D3.js to create a table dynamically

 ## UFO-level-1 Challenge